Divorce in NJ

 START THE NEXT CHAPTER OF YOUR LIFE

-The state divorce laws differ from state to state and they are always changing.
-While New Jersey is the state with the lowest percentage for divorce residents in the nation, New Jersey has its own set of divorce laws on the books when needed.
-An expert NJ divorce lawyer, like those at Martine, Katz Scanlon & Schimmel, P.A., can help you understand how divorce laws work in New Jersey.
+Divorce laws and procedures differ from state to state and they are always changing.
+An An experienced NJ divorce lawyer, like those at Martine, Katz Scanlon & Schimmel, P.A., can help you navigate the process and understand your rights and obligations in New Jersey.

 Do I need a lawyer to file for divorce in NJ?

-It is not recommended to file for divorce in New Jersey without a lawyer, even if you are filing an uncontested divorce.
+In most cases, it is a good idea to be represented by experienced family law counsel for a divorce, even sometimes with an uncontested divorce.
 An uncontested divorce is when both parties agree on all parts of their divorce and there are no negotiations or disagreements.
-If there is anything either party disagrees on then it becomes a contested divorce, which is most common in New Jersey.
-A NJ divorce lawyer understands and can interpret all the laws, protections, policies and paperwork pertaining to divorce in New Jersey.
-If you’re looking to navigate an NJ divorce online, we are available remotely via phone, web meetings, and email.
+If there is anything either party disagrees on then it becomes a contested divorce, which is most common in New Jersey, but even some contested divorce matters can resolve reasonably quickly and amicably with experienced counsel.
+A NJ divorce lawyer understands and can assist parties to interpret all the laws, protections, policies and prepare paperwork pertaining to divorce in New Jersey.
+If you’re looking to navigate an NJ divorce, you can schedule a confidential consultation with our attorneys; we are available remotely via phone, web meetings, and email.

 How long do you have to be separated before divorce in NJ?

 An NJ divorce lawyer will explain that the length of separation necessary before divorce depends on the grounds for divorce.
-If you are filing for a no-fault divorce or irreconcilable differences, a New Jersey couple must be separated and living in different homes for at least 6 months.
-These laws vary by state.
-A no-fault divorce means the spouse filing for divorce does not need to validate or provide evidence of any issues or differences with their ex-spouse.
+If you are filing for a no-fault divorce or irreconcilable differences, there is no separation requirement, but irreconcilable differences must have irreparably impaired the marriage for at least six months prior to filing.
+Laws vary by state.
+A no-fault divorce means the spouse filing for divorce does not need to validate or provide evidence of any issues or differences with their former spouse.
 This is the most common type of divorce.
-The other less common type of divorce is a fault divorce.
-A fault divorce means that the divorcing spouse needs to prove in court that there was an issue or circumstance that caused the divorce.
-In a fault divorce, the divorcing couple does not need to be separated for a length of time before filing for divorce.
-An experienced NJ lawyer can help you sort through the options.
+The other less common type of divorce is a fault divorce, which can be based on a number of different grounds, such as 18-month separation (no longer required since no-fault divorce was approved by the New Jersey legislature), adultery, extreme cruelty, etc.

 What are the grounds for divorce in NJ?

 A NJ divorce lawyer can explain the various different grounds for divorce in New Jersey.
 Grounds for divorce are the legal reasons for which you are filing for divorce.
 There can be numerous different reasons but you must file one legal reason in order for the divorce to be accepted.
-As discussed previously, irreconcilable differences are the most common no-fault grounds for divorce in New Jersey.
+As discussed previously, irreconcilable differences are the most common for divorce in New Jersey, that being what is known as a no-fault divorce.
 In a fault divorce, there are many grounds for divorce.
 Some examples of grounds for divorce include adultery, abandonment, abuse, and incarceration.
 An experienced NJ divorce lawyer will help you prove the grounds for your divorce.

 What are the divorce laws in NJ?